 The metal ring, too, contributes to the failure-resistance of a mechanically prestressed window since it effectively isolates the glass element from any effects that might be caused by the mounting.
-When a mechanically prestressed window is installed, sealing pressure is applied to the metal ring, not the
+When a mechanically prestressed window is installed, sealing pressure is applied to the metal ring, not the glass.

 As a result, the common dangers of imposing destructive bending loads by over-torquing the bolts, by improper design of the cover flange or gasket, or by the inclusion of trapped debris are all virtually eliminated by the metal ring.
 The effect is similar to clamping a metal bar in vice.
 The steel ring of the mechanically prestressed window is sandwiched between two metal flanges.
 A thin seal gasket is placed between the two, of course, but for all practical purposes we have metal-to-metal contact with no stress on the glass.